Abedfordhart/my-react-starter/README.md

 ## Folder Structure

+    /src/lib/
-- /src/lib/ --> This is where your React inspired library should live.
-There is already a function called render` defined here which is designed to take a DOM element and component.
+        * This is where your React inspired library should live.
+        * There is already a function called `render` defined here which is designed to take a DOM element and component.
 This is where you should start.

+    /src/app
-- /src/app --> Your simple application components should live in here.
-There is already a call to `MyReact.render` in /src/app/index.js to get you started.
+        * Your simple application components should live in here.
+There is already a call to `MyReact.render` in `/src/app/index.js` to get you started.

 ## Getting started